camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/04-lifecycle/10-listeners.html.md

 ---

-Event listeners can be registered from [custom javascript][javascript]:
+Event listeners can be registered from [custom JavaScript][JavaScript]:

 ```html
 <form role="form" name="form">